SQL Server Statistics Updates: A Deep Dive

 Key options include:

-• INCREMENTAL = { ON | OFF }: Applies to partitioned tables.
-When ON, statistics are created and updated incrementally for each partition.
-When OFF, statistics are created and updated for the entire table.
+• INCREMENTAL = { ON | OFF }: Is used on partitioned tables.
+ON Each partition, statistics will be generated and incrementally refreshed.
+When OFF, statistics are generated and refreshed on the whole table.

 Best Practices for Managing Statistics